dcunited001/dcunited001.github.io/_posts/2018-12-07-lockes-social-contract-is-broken-the-apparent-convolution-of-causality.md

 ![Ohhhhhhh](/img/posts/2018-12-07-the-convolution-of-causality/ohh.jpg)

-... now that convolution of causality has thus rendered intractible the evaluation and acquisition of values.
+...
+Now that convolution of causality has thus rendered intractible the evaluation and acquisition of values.
 Who can pose such questions to himself?
 A five-year-old?
 What is this sociophysical diffusion process?